Zhong

 includes a first material that has a first rating on a

-first side with a first conductive electrode applied thereto and
+a first side with a first conductive electrode applied thereto

-The thin first contact charging layer has a first side with a
+rating.
+The thin first contact charging layer has a first side

-first conductive electrode applied thereto and an opposite second
+with a first conductive electrode applied thereto and an

-side.
-The thin second contact charging layer is disposed adjacent
+opposite second side.
+The thin second contact charging layer is

 [0009] In another aspect, the invention is a triboelectric